 Non-Hermitian three-mode couplers provide the minimal setting for third-order exceptional points (EP3s).
-They have been demonstrated in $\mathcal{PT}$-symmetric waveguides \cite{Schnabel2017p053868,ZaragozaGutierrez2016p3989} and microcavities \cite{Laha2020p063829,Kullig2023pA54}, yet most analyses remain tied to their specific architectures, overlooking the underlying algebraic structure that governs their spectral topology and dynamics.
-Here, we develop a symmetry-guided framework to expose the general features of non-Hermitian $3\times 3$ couplers and provide a systematic route to their classification.
+They have been demonstrated in $\mathcal{PT}$-symmetric waveguides \cite{Schnabel2017p053868,ZaragozaGutierrez2016p3989} and microcavities \cite{Laha2020p063829,Kullig2023pA54}, yet most analyses remain tied to specific architectures, overlooking the underlying algebraic structure that governs their spectral topology and dynamics.
+Here, we develop a symmetry-guided framework to expose the general features of non-Hermitian $3\times3$ couplers and provide a systematic route to their classification.
 In Sec.~\ref{sec:Sec2}, we construct a general framework for non-Hermitian mode-coupling matrices as elements of the Lie algebra $\mathrm{gl}(N,\mathbb{C})$.
 A propagation-dependent scalar gauge removes the trace, leaving traceless matrices in $\mathrm{sl}(N,\mathbb{C})$.
-We extend our framework to the quantum regime using an $N$-boson bilinear representation that conserves the excitation number and realizes irreducible $\mathrm{sl}(N,\mathbb{C})$ multiplets.
-In Sec.~\ref{subsec:effectivecoupler}, we apply our formalism to the three-mode coupler in the isospin--hypercharge representation of $\mathrm{sl}(3,\mathbb{C})$.
-Cartan generators encode relative phase and differential gain, and ladder generators describe coherent mode coupling.
-We analyze its spectral structure through local and dynamical gauges in Sec.~\ref{subsec:spectralanalysis}.
-We construct exact propagators by a Wei--Norman factorization and identify the role of holonomy in distinguishing adiabatic and dynamical evolution in Sec.~\ref{subsec:propdyn}, and analyze higher-order exceptional points (EPs) in Sec.~\ref{subsec:hoeps}.
-As an example and application of our general framework, in Sec.~\ref{sec:PTsymcc} we explore $\mathcal{PT}$-symmetric and non-Hermitian cyclic couplers, where third-order EPs are embedded in a continuum of second-order EPs, illustrating the complexity of their spectral landscape and motivating symmetry-based design principles for photonic devices.
-Finally, we conclude in Sec.~\ref{sec:conclusions}.
+We extend the framework to the quantum regime using an $N$-boson bilinear representation that conserves the excitation number within the effective non-Hermitian generator and realizes irreducible $\mathrm{sl}(N,\mathbb{C})$ multiplets.
+In Sec.~\ref{subsec:effectivecoupler}, we apply the formalism to the three-mode coupler in the isospin--hypercharge representation of $\mathrm{sl}(3,\mathbb{C})$.
+Cartan generators encode relative phase and differential gain, while ladder generators describe coherent mode coupling.
+We analyze the spectral structure through local and dynamical gauges in Sec.~\ref{subsec:spectralanalysis}.
+Exact propagators are constructed via a Wei--Norman factorization in Sec.~\ref{subsec:propdyn}, where we identify the role of holonomy in distinguishing adiabatic and dynamical evolution.
+Higher-order exceptional points are analyzed in Sec.~\ref{subsec:hoeps}.
+As an application, in Sec.~\ref{sec:PTsymcc} we explore $\mathcal{PT}$-symmetric and non-Hermitian cyclic couplers, where third-order EPs are embedded in continua of second-order EPs, illustrating the complexity of their spectral landscape and motivating symmetry-based design principles for photonic devices.
+We conclude in Sec.~\ref{sec:conclusions}.